 Isobe Yaki Butter Shoyu Mochi Rice Cake

-Mochi is typically served in soup (e.g. O-Shiruko, O-Zoni), it is also used in simple dishes including Kinako Mochi and Oroshi Mochi.
+Mochi is typically served in soup (for example, O-Shiruko, O-Zoni), but it is also used in simple dishes, like Kinako Mochi and Oroshi Mochi.

 Isobe Yaki Butter Shoyu Mochi

-Isobe Yaki Mochi (磯辺焼き餅)”.
-Isobe Yaki Mochi, also called “Isobe Maki Mochi (磯辺巻き餅)”, is a traditional Japanese Mochi dish consisting of a baked piece of “Kiri-Mochi (切り餅, 切もち: Mochi that’s been cut into small rectangle pieces)” wrapped in a dry sheet of Nori seaweed.
+Isobe Yaki Mochi, also called Isobe Maki Mochi (磯辺巻き餅), is a traditional Japanese dish consisting of a baked Kiri-Mochi (切り餅, 切もち: Mochi cut into small rectangle pieces) wrapped in a dry nori sheet.

-Are you curious about the taste?
-For people who will answer yes to this question, lastly, let me share the making process of the Japanese snack food Isobe Yaki Butter Shoyu Mochi with photos.
+Are you curious about this Mochi dish, Isobe Yaki Butter Shoyu Mochi?
+For people who answer yes to this question, lastly, let me share the making process of this snack with photos.

-Note that cooked Mochi rice cake is chewy, stretchy, and very sticky, so please be cautious not to choke on it.
+Note that cooked Mochi cake is chewy, stretchy, and very sticky, so please be cautious not to choke on it.

-|1||Bake a piece of Kiri-Mochi in a toaster oven.
-For 4 to 5 minutes at 230°C (446°F), until it swells and bursts|
+|1||First, bake a piece of Kiri-Mochi in the toaster oven for 4-5 minutes at 230°C (446°F) until it puffs up.|

-|2||Take the rice cake out from the oven.
-If there are big air bubbles left on the surface, break the bubbles by flattening them by hand|
+|2||Then, take the Mochi out of the oven.
+If there are air bubbles on the surface, flatten them out.|

-|3||Place the toasted Mochi on a dry sheet of Nori and drizzle some soy sauce|
+|3||Place the toasted Mochi on a dry nori sheet, and then drizzle some soy sauce.|

-|4||Put a pat of butter on the seasoned rice cake|
+|4||Put a pat of butter on the seasoned cake.|

-|5||Melt the butter by the heat of the cooked Mochi and spread it over the surface of the rice cake|
+|5||Melt the butter by the heat of the cooked Mochi and spread it over the surface of the rice cake.|

-|6||Wrap the Mochi rice cake in the seaweed sheet|
+|6||Wrap the Mochi in the seaweed sheet.|

-|7||And enjoy the Isobe Yaki Butter Shoyu Mochi!|
+|7||Now it’s ready to eat!
+Enjoy the Isobe Yaki Butter Shoyu Mochi!|